Retatrutide Dosage for Adults: Starting Dose, Titration & Max Dose

 | Injection site reaction | Mild (redness, swelling) | Rotate sites; normal.
 Severe reaction = stop and contact prescriber |

-Maintenance Phase: How You Know You're There
+Adult Maintenance Phase: Recognizing When You're There

 - Appetite suppression is consistent but not uncomfortable